US STOCKS-Wall St steady after Yellen signals rate hike this month

 By Caroline Valetkevitch

-March 3 The S&P 500 and Nasdaq closed out their sixth straight week of gains with a flat session after Janet Yellen signaled the Federal Reserve is set to raise interest rates this month if employment and other economic data hold up.
+March 3 U.S. stocks were flat on Friday afternoon after Federal Reserve Chair Janet Yellen said the central bank is set to raise interest rates this month if economic data holds up.

-Strategists said the Fed Chair's comments likely cement a rate hike at the Fed's March 14-15 meeting.
+Financials, which benefit from higher rates, moved higher after her comments and were the best-performing S&P 500 sector.
+The financials index was up 0.5 percent.

-Financial stocks, which benefit from higher rates, closed up 0.4 percent on Friday after Yellen's comments and were among the best-performing S&P 500 sectors, while real estate was the worst performer, down 0.4 percent.
+Strategists said Yellen's comments, which came after several of her U.S. central bank colleagues in recent days also put a rise this month firmly in view, likely cement a rate hike at the Fed's March 14-15 meeting.

-"Equities can handle hikes when it's in the face of stronger growth," said Brian Jacobsen, chief portfolio strategist at Wells Fargo Funds Management in Menomonee Falls, Wisconsin.
+Brian Jacobsen, chief portfolio strategist at Wells Fargo Funds Management in Menomonee Falls, Wisconsin, said it's unlikely next week's February payrolls report will derail this month's rate hike expectations.

-He said next week's February payrolls report is unlikely to derail rate hike expectations.
-The Labor Department is scheduled to release its February non-farm payrolls report on March 10.
+The Labor Department is scheduled to release its monthly non-farm payrolls report on March 10.

 Investors expected Yellen to signal a rate hike after a large number of Fed officials, including those typically dovish on rates, appeared this week to stoke expectations of a rate increase.

-Traders now have priced in about an 85-percent chance of a hike during the March 14-15 policy-setting meeting, according to Thomson Reuters data.
-Those chances stood at roughly 30 percent at the start of the week.
+Traders now have priced in an 82-percent chance of a hike during the March 14-15 policy-setting meeting, according to Thomson Reuters data.
+Those chances were roughly 75 percent before her comments and 30 percent at the start of the week.

-Costco was among the top drags on the S&P and the Nasdaq, falling 4.3 percent after quarterly sales and profit missed analysts' expectations.
+Costco was the top drag on the S&P and the Nasdaq, falling 4.2 percent after its quarterly sales and profit missed analysts' expectations.

-Snap Inc, which rallied Thursday in its debut, jumped another 10.7 percent after NBCUniversal invested $500 million in the parent of Snapchat.
+Snap Inc, which rallied Thursday in its debut, jumped another 10 percent after media company NBCUniversal said it had invested $500 million in the Snapchat parent.

 * S.Korea's Moon pledges to help small firms grow in jobs push